 Land is not depreciated.
 No depreciation is provided on work-in-progress until the assets involved have been completed and are available for use.
 Depreciation on other assets is calculated using the straight-line method to allocate their cost less their residual values over their estimated useful lives, as follows:

 - Freehold property

-Generation plant & machinery
+- Generation plant & machinery

-2/2 5% per all

-5 20% per all

 - Transmission & distribution

 - Motor vehicles

 - Furniture and equipment